This is a case study of our Bitrix24 implementation project for an enterprise.

-In accordance with the signed NDA, we cannot name the exact scope of the Customer's activity, share screenshots, voice recordings, or any specifics in general.
+In accordance with the signed NDA, we cannot mention the sphere of our client's business activity, share screenshots, voice recordings, or any specifics in general.

 You may be interested in our Bitrix24 license and implementation package